 Unlike other dogs, poodles have a single coat with no undercoat.
 Their hair is dense and curly and unlike other dogs that shed every three or four days, a poodle sheds once every few weeks.

 There are three different types of poodles: standard, miniature, and toy.

 Standards are 15 inches tall at the shoulder, miniatures are 15 inches or under, and toys are not more than 10 inches.
 The standard size is probably still used to carry out old poodle traditions of working as a water retriever.
 It is also the oldest of the three varieties.

 The toy variation can weigh around 6 to 9 pounds, miniatures can weigh 15 to 17 pounds, and the standards can weigh about 45 to 70 pounds.

-If you choose a poodle other than a standard, then make sure that your miniature or toy is well trained.
+If you choose a poodle other than a standard, then ensure that your miniature or toy is well-trained.
 Otherwise, they can easily become spoiled.
 You need to let them know you are the leader of the pack.

 If your dog is highly active, then he might need more food than a lazy one.
 The quality of dog food you buy also matters.